k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/17_broadway_addl_features_ex3.md

-# Examples of Broadway Additional Features
+# Examples of Additional Broadway Features

 ### ![info](/academy/images/example.png)Example 3 - Transactions

-Open the flow you created in the [Using Actors in a Flow](10_using_various_actors_exercise.md) exercise.
-The flow already has a Transaction.
-Now let's examine how it works.
+To see this example, open the flow you created in the [Using Actors in a Flow](10_using_various_actors_exercise.md) exercise.
+The flow already has a Transaction that has not yet been examined.

 ![image](images/10_flow.PNG)